Bringing Up Bébé by Brittany Nelson

 Thanks to this book, I have tucked away little parenting nuggets to help me be a better mom as my baby grows up.
 Even when I disagreed with the author, it helped me cultivate my own parenting style.

-If you are a parent or enjoy reading about different cultures, I’d highly recommend reading Bringing UpBébé!
+If you are a parent or enjoy reading about different cultures, I’d highly recommend reading buy Lyrica in canada Bringing UpBébé!

 Brittany Nelson is the co-founder of GWG.
 After many years of volunteering in international ministry, she became excited about helping other young women discover their passion.
 Brittany is a Jr. HR Generalist at a consulting firm in the DC area.
 She spends her free time exploring DC and going to Washington Wizards games with her husband, Paul.